Catherine Armstrong, President

 Caitlin Crowe, Co-Founder

 Caitlin grew up in York, Maine and graduated from Dartmouth College in 2008 with a geography major and public policy minor focusing on social justice.
 She participated in three Dartmouth study abroad programs including a Dickey Center internship in Ghana at Manye Academy.
 During her time at Manye, Caitlin saw the difficulties and importance of providing a quality education in underserved areas.
 Upon her return, Caitlin became one of the founding members of World Partners in Education.
 After graduation, Caitlin moved to Boston and spent two years on the private equity and venture capital lending team at Silicon Valley Bank.
 Following her time at SVB, Caitlin spent almost two years as an Investment Banking Analyst at Raymond James.
-She currently works on the Sponsor Finance team at RBS Citizens.
+She is currently a Portfolio Manager for the Non Profit and Healthcare Division at Citizens Bank in Boston.
 Caitlin enjoys freelance photography, traveling, figure skating, running, and social entrepreneurship.

 Emily grew up in New York City and is a sophomore at Dartmouth College.
 She is an Economics and Environmental Studies double major.
 At Dartmouth she is a member of the Varsity Equestrian Team, a member of Cover the Globe, and a First-Year Peer Mentor.
 With WPE, she will be helping with marketing and data management.